 Here you will find information on anything to do with the energy model, energy supply, energy saving and power generation, in fact, everything you need to know, in the three languages.

 Renewable energy generation in municipal buildings and spaces

 Consumption in municipal buildings and facilities represents around 50% of total municipal energy expenditure.
 That’s why we think it is so important to work on these facilities, to promote energy transition and local clean energy measures to set an example for the general public.

-Photovoltaic energy-generation systems have currently been installed in numerous municipal buildings, including nursery schools, primary and secondary schools and institutes, civic centres, district headquarters, public libraries and park and city pergolas.
+There are currently 80 municipal buildings with photovoltaic generation systems and 17 pergola generators have been installed in city parks and squares.
 Solar thermal energy systems have also been installed to provide several sports facilities with sanitary hot water, such as the Les Picornell swimming pools and the Joan Serrahima stadium.

 The measures are set out in the Municipal Building Energy Improvement Plan (PEMEEM), the aim of which is to save energy and install renewable energy sources in municipal buildings, and the Programme to Promote Solar Power Generation in Barcelona, which promotes the use of roofs and public spaces as places for power generation.

 The city has 17 pergolas in public spaces and 80 municipal buildings, which means an installed total power of 2.703 kWp that generates 3.346 MWh, equivalent to the consumption of more than 1.460 households and a saving of 1.205 tonnes of CO2eq emissions.

 This map shows the location of these power generation elements, as well as how much energy they generate, and the savings in energy consumption and CO2 emissions they bring about.